the-alchemist88/Cpp_helper_codes/Classes/classes.md

 	int mx;
 };

-int Myclass::get { // this will cause error if it is included in multiple source files.
+int Myclass::get() { // this will cause a linker error if it is included in multiple source files.
 It should qualified as inline in declaration or definition or both.
 	return mx;
 }
 ```